Tracing Someone Who Owes You Money

 · REGISTERED ADDRESS

-Typically tracing agents can charge you anywhere from R200.00 depending on the information need.
+Typically tracing agents can charge you anywhere from R200.00 depending on the information needed.
 However, it is important to note that the POPI act does make provision for protecting personal information.

 In simple terms, the purpose of the PoPI Act is to ensure that all South African institutions conduct themselves in a responsible manner when collecting, processing, storing and sharing another entity’s personal information by holding them accountable should they abuse or compromise your personal information in any way.
 The PoPI legislation basically considers your personal information to be “precious goods”.